brendanalexdr/Conekta.Dotnet6/README.md

 decimal backToDecimalAmount = conektaAmount.ToDecimal();
 ```

-It is all to easy to forget this conversion and charge incorrect amounts because you forgot to convert the int to decimal or vice versa.
+It is all too easy to forget this conversion and charge incorrect amounts because you forgot to convert the int to decimal or vice versa.
 ConektaAmount is your friend.